DanielW21/DanielW21.github.io/index.md

 ### 🚀 Current WIP Personal Projects
 - **SousChef**: App that scrapes cooking video manuscripts and generates live, voice-controlled instructions to allow for a hands-free experience.
-- **Physiq**: Workout App to educate about Biomechanics and proper fitness form and habits (See Post Below).
+- **Physiq**: Workout App to educate about Biomechanics and proper fitness form and habits (See Posts).

 <div style="margin-bottom: 1.5rem;"></div>